 The information contained on our website is of a general nature and not intended to address the circumstances of any particular individual or entity.
 Whilst we have made an effort to provide accurate and up to date information, it is recommended that you consult us before taking or refraining from taking action based on matters discussed.

-Baker Watkin LLP is registered as a limited liability partnership in England & Wales, number OC382767.
+Baker Watkin Audit is the trading name of Baker Watkin Audit LLP, which is registered as a limited liability partnership in England & Wales, number OC428246.
 The registered office is at Suite 3 Middlesex House, Rutherford Close, Stevenage, Herts SG1 2EF.

 Audit work is governed by Audit Regulations and Guidance, which can be found at www.icaew.com/regulations.

-Baker Watkin LLP is a member firm of the Institute of Chartered Accountants in England and Wales.
+Baker Watkin Accounting Ltd and Baker Watkin Audit LLP are member firms of the Institute of Chartered Accountants in England and Wales.

 Professional liability insurance details

-In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurance is arranged through Omnyy LLP of 9th Floor, John Stow House, 18 Bevis Marks, London, EC3A 7JB.
-The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.
+In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurance is arranged through Prosure Solutions Limited per Accelerant Insurance Limited.
+The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any claim made or pending within or to enforce a judgment obtained in the United States of America, Canada or any of their territories or possessions.

 Conflict of interest avoidance measures